lostintangent/gistpad/README.md

    <img width="300px" src="https://user-images.githubusercontent.com/116461/69827991-d56f5580-11ce-11ea-9081-17f27b470fd1.png" />

-   > **Git Users**: If you've already signed-in to github.com with the `git` CLI, GistPad will attempt to provide SSO, assuming that your login session already includes the `gist` scope.
+   > **Git+HTTPS Users**: If you've already signed-in to `github.com` with the `git` CLI, GistPad will attempt to provide SSO, assuming that you're using HTTPS-based auth, and your login session includes the `gist` scope.
 Otherwise, you can generate an auth token by visiting [this page](https://github.com/settings/tokens/new), giving the token a name (e.g. `gistpad`), and ensuring to check the `gist` checkbox.

 2. Add local files/snippets to your Gists by right-clicking them in the `Explorer` tree, or right-clicking an editor window, and selecting `Add Document to Gist`, `Add Selection to Gist` or `Paste Gist File` ([details](#contributed-commands-editor))